x mins

 Build Internal Backlinks

-The best way to welcome a new piece into your website is by building links to it from your most successful pages.
+The best way to welcome a new piece into your blog is by building links to it from your most successful pages.
 Maybe you can link to it on older posts, or add it to a content hub.
 But make sure you build these backlinks.

 Use Google Search Console